Crawford Grill: Crawford Grill No. 1 (1933–1951)

 The original club was located at 1401 Wylie Avenue at Townsend Street in a hotel called the Leader House, which had been established in the 1910s.
 The third floor of the three-story structure was reserved for VIPs.
 Known colloquially as "Club Crawford," it served as Greenlee's reception room and office.
 The audience was racially and socially mixed.
 Locals from the Hill District were patrons, as were Pittsburgh's powerful families, athletes, and celebrities from out of town.
 According to Ralph Proctor, a professor of African American History, "The Grill provided a place of elegance in an area outsiders tended to think of as down-trodden."
 Nelson Harrison, a trombonist who played at the Crawford Grill, said, "The Grill was a melting pot.
 It had a peaceful, loving atmosphere.
 There was never any trouble."
 It remained in business until 1951 when it was destroyed by a fire.
 The building was demolished in 1959 as part of the Civic Arena development plan.

-The second floor featured the C&G Club with a revolving stage, upright piano clad in mirrors, and glass-topped bar.
+The second floor featured the C&G Club with a revolving stage, upright piano clad in mirrors, and a glass-topped bar.
 In addition to a program of out-of-town entertainers, Greenlee promised two special programs: "Chill Night" featuring Greenlee himself in the kitchen, and "Jewish Night", when his wife, Helen, did the same.
 The second-floor club opened in March 1935 with entertainment produced by Billy Maxey, featuring New York and Ohio performers.
 Local press declared it the Hill's "most popular 'hot spot'".